vivekmathema/OSTRFPD/README.md

 -fsc FSC              Used as positive integers in the format ‘m,n’ (Typical use: ‘-fsc 1,5’ or ‘-fsc 1,6’).
 Default status is OFF or None.
 Filters out the microsatellites if a minimum of 'm' unit motif length tandem repeat of minimum 'n' repeat number (copy number) is found in Left or Right flanking sequence.
 Note: The option is useful for removing microsatellites from results whose low-numbered repeats may cause problem in primer design.

 -eng {true,false}         Sets the unit motif sequence generator engine type for accurate fast or accurate search.
 Default value is ‘false’ for fast but less efficient motif pattern search.
-If set ‘true’ then uses slow yet accurate engine.

-                      Fast engine is recommend to use if required unit motif length ≤10 for nucleic acids and ≤3 for proteins.
-                      Accurate engine is recommend to use if required unit motif length ≤6 for nucleic acids and ≤3 for proteins.
+If set ‘true’ then uses slow yet accurate engine.Fast engine is recommend to use if required unit motif length ≤10 for nucleic acids and ≤3 for proteins.Accurate engine is recommend to use if required unit motif length ≤6 for nucleic acids and ≤3 for proteins.

 -std {None,true,false}  Standardizes the unit motif (seed) name for display and report in either             Partial:[cyclic equivalent motifs] or Full: [reverse complement + cyclic equivalents ].
 Default is set to Full standardization.
 See citation paper for details.
 General statistics results for motif characterization will also be formatted based on the type of motif standardization.
 For Protein sequence, as there are no complement strands, only partial standardization is utilized for amino acid unit motif characterization.